Please read below for COVID-19 Safety Guidelines followed by Amador Vintners member wineries.

 - Overall capacity at each winery is decreased to allow for physical distancing.

-- Restrooms and other common areas will be sanitized at least every hour
+- Restrooms and other common areas will be sanitized frequently.

 - Staff undergo daily health screenings and are asked to wear face coverings whenever interacting with customers.

 - Face coverings are required indoors (when not actively tasting or eating) and outdoors when not actively tasting or eating or when physical distancing is not feasible.

 - If you are feeling sick, please stay at home.